 From getting the spacing right, to cutting holes in the fabric, to the actual installation process, we’re here to prove you can conquer this hardware at home and get a professional result.
 Plus you get to hit stuff with a hammer!

 Today’s machines can zip along at up to 1000 stitches per minute; you can see how a little length goes a long way.
 The shorter the stitches, the tighter the seam.
 The longer the stitches, the looser the seam.

 Making a narrow hem with a clean corner can be a challenge.
-Our go-to option, the one that earns our Sewing Survival Emblem, is a double-turn with a folded diagonal point corner: easy, tidy, and pretty from both sides.
+Our go-to option, the one that earns our Sewing ToolBox Stamp of Approval, is a double-turn with a folded diagonal point corner: easy, tidy, and pretty from both sides.

 A true Sewing Survival Skill!
 The word fussy sounds negative.
 But in the world of sewing, a fussy cut is a beautiful thing.
 It means cutting in a way that precisely captures a specific section of fabric for a specific purpose.